-One of the most recognizable watches in the world is the Rolex Submariner in stainless steel.
-The model first debuted in 1953 in full steel, and although several metal options including solid gold and two-tone have since been added to the collection, it is the stainless steel versions that remain the most popular and sought-after.
+One of the most recognizable watches in the world is the stainless steel Rolex Submariner.
+The model first debuted in 1953 and although several metal options including solid gold and two-tone (along with a handful of different dial/bezel colors) have since been added to the collection, it is the stainless steel versions with black dials and bezels that remain the most popular among today’s collectors.

 A Brief Rolex Submariner History

 The Rolex Submariner was originally developed as a purpose-built professional diver’s watch, intended to cater specifically to the scuba diving community.
 When it hit the market in 1953, the Submariner was the first wristwatch in the world capable of offering users a water-resistance rating of up to 100 meters.

 Ever since its initial introduction, the Submariner has always been a part of Rolex’s catalog, and over the years, it has become one of the brand’s most popular and successful models of all time.
 Today, the Rolex Submariner has evolved in a number of different ways, and the watch now offers a 300-meter (1,000 feet) depth rating.
 However, despite the various updates and constant evolution, the Submariner still remains immediately identifiable as the same dive watch that first debuted more than a half-century ago.

 Every aspect of the Rolex Submariner is designed for use while underwater and over the years, Rolex has continuously worked to refine and improve upon its initial design.
 While most watch collectors – and even professional scuba divers – will never find themselves 1,000 feet below the surface of the ocean, the ingenuity required to accomplish such a feat (and the peace of mind such water resistance provides) has earned the Rolex Submariner much adoration among watch collectors, and you can find examples of Rolex’s legendary dive watch on the wrists of countless individuals around the world, including both divers and non-divers alike.

 Rolex Submariner 116610LN Case